 Employee and director stock-based compensation is measured at the grant date, based on the fair-value based measurements of the stock awards, and the portion that is ultimately expected to vest is recognized as an expense over the related vesting periods, net of estimated forfeitures.
-The Company calculates the fair-value based measurements of options using the Black-Scholes valuation model and the single-option approach and recognizes expense using the straight-line attribution method.
+The Company calculates the fair-value based measurements of options using the Black-Scholes valuation model and recognizes expense using the straight-line attribution method.